-(1) A written prescription shall include the date, printed name, legal signature, specialty category/title, business address, and telephone number of the prescribing nurse practitioner or clinical nurse specialist in addition to the required patient and drug information.

-(2) A electronically transmitted prescription as defined in OAR 855-006-0015 of the Pharmacy Act shall include the name and immediate contact information of the prescriber and be electronically encrypted or in some manner protected by up-to-date technology from unauthorized access, alteration or use.
-Controlled substances have additional restrictions as defined by the DEA which shall be followed

-(3) A tamper resistant prescription shall meet criteria as defined in OAR 855-006-0015 of the Pharmacy Act.

-(4) Prescriptions may be written for over the counter drugs, durable medical equipment (DME) and devices.

-(5) Prescriptions shall be signed by the prescriber with the abbreviated specialty title of the nurse practitioner as per OAR 851-050-0005(9) or the title CNS as per 851-054-0015.

-(6) The nurse practitioner or clinical nurse specialist shall comply with all applicable laws and rules in prescribing, administering, and distributing drugs, including compliance with the labeling requirements of ORS Chapter 689.

-(7) A nurse practitioner or clinical nurse specialist shall only prescribe controlled substances in conjunction with their own valid and current DEA registration number appropriate to the classification level of the controlled substance.

-(8) Clinical nurse specialists and nurse practitioners with prescriptive authority are authorized to prescribe:

-(a) Over-the-counter drugs;

-(b) Appliances and devices;

-(c) Orphan drugs; and

-(d) Limited access drugs.
-Stat.
-Auth.: ORS 678.150

-Stats.
-Implemented: ORS 678.370, 678.372, 678.375, 678.380, 678.385 & 678.390
+- (1) A written prescription shall include the date, printed name, legal signature, specialty category/title, business address, and telephone number of the prescribing nurse practitioner or clinical nurse specialist in addition to the required patient and drug information. - (2) An electronically transmitted prescription as defined in OAR 855-006-0015 of the Pharmacy Act shall include the name and immediate contact information of the prescriber and be electronically encrypted or in some manner protected by up-to-date technology from unauthorized access, alteration or use.
+Controlled substances have additional restrictions as defined by the DEA which shall be followed. - (3) A tamper resistant prescription shall meet criteria as defined in OAR 855-006-0015 of the Pharmacy Act. - (4) Prescriptions may be written for over the counter drugs, durable medical equipment (DME) and devices. - (5) Prescriptions shall be signed by the prescriber with the abbreviated specialty title of the nurse practitioner as per OAR 851-050-0005(9) or the title CNS as per OAR 851-054-0015. - (6) The nurse practitioner or clinical nurse specialist shall comply with all applicable laws and rules in prescribing, administering, and distributing drugs, including compliance with the labeling requirements of ORS Chapter 689. - (7) A nurse practitioner or clinical nurse specialist shall only prescribe controlled substances in conjunction with their own valid and current DEA registration number appropriate to the classification level of the controlled substance. - (8) Clinical nurse specialists and nurse practitioners with prescriptive authority are authorized to prescribe legend and controlled substances in Schedule II-V. Additionally, they may prescribe: - (a) Over-the-counter drugs; - (b) Appliances and devices; - (c) Orphan drugs; - (d) Limited access drugs; - (e) Antibiotics to partner(s) of patients diagnosed with a sexually transmitted infection without first examining the partner of the patient, consistent with Department of Human Services guidelines regarding Expedited Partner Therapy; and - (f) Off label. - (9) All prescribed, dispensed, and distributed drugs shall have Food and Drug Administration (FDA) approval except the following: - (a) Compounded drugs; - (b) Drugs provided through a United States IRB approved clin- - (c) Drugs prescribed under limited access programs; - (d) Drugs which are still in common usage and predate the FDA approval process.

-Hist.: BN 10-2006, f. & cert. ef.
+$Stats.\ Implemented:\ ORS\ 678.370,\ 678.372,\ 678.375,\ 678.380,\ 678.385,\ 678.390$ Hist.: BN 10-2006, f. & cert. ef.
 10-5-06; BN 5-2008, f. & cert. ef.
-6-24-08
+6-24-08; BN 13-2009, f.
+12-17-09, cert. ef.
+1-1-10; BN 3-2011, f. & cert. ef.
+10-6-11